Facial expressions are a primary form of communication

 Humans are apes, and they are experts at making faces.

-In fact, they occur faster than your brain can react, and can express feelings you may later want to hide.
+In fact, they appear faster than your brain can react, and can express emotions you might later want to hide.

-The person relating with you knows how you feel faster than with any other means of communication.
+The person relating with you knows how you feel faster than with any other form of communication.

 Often, words wouldn't even do justice to the complexity and strength of the feelings you can express with your face.

-Since we don't control the first moments of our reaction to events, you may not be satisfied with the facial expressions you put out.
+Since you don't control the initial moments of your reaction to events, you may be dissatisfied with the facial expressions you put out.

-They reflect your true feelings; but the way you really feel about something may not be acceptable to the people you're relating with.
+They reflect your true feelings; but what you really think about something might be offensive to the person in front of you.

 Boomerang facial expressions

-Whenever you voluntarily put out a facial expression, it sticks to you.
+As soon as you voluntarily display a facial expression, it sticks with you.

-The link in your brain between emotions and expressions is so strong that it can function the other way around.
+The link in your brain between emotions and expressions is so strong that it can work in reverse..

-You can observe that simply putting an expression on your face will actually cause the associated emotion to appear inside of you.
+You can observe that simply displaying an expression on your face will evoke the associated emotion within you.

 You can use this phenomenon constructively by displaying positive expressions.

-This also works with others, and you'll find out that by showing a smiley face, you get lots of smiles in return.
+This also works with others, and you'll find out that by presenting a smiling face, you receive many smiles in return.

 Facial expressions form a complete language